An Architecture Built for Federated Learning: Addressing Data Heterogeneity through Adaptive Normalization-Free Feature Recalibration: Experiments

-Finally, we assess the localization capability of each architecture after FL training with the best aggregation method on FedChest, SCAFFOLD.
+We assess the localization capability of each architecture after FL training with the best aggregation method on FedChest, SCAFFOLD.
 We compare the bounding box annotations provided by \citet{cxr14} with Grad-CAM++ \citep{gradcam++} heatmaps generated for samples labeled \textit{Atelectasis} or \textit{Pneumonia} from the FedChest test set.
-Figure \ref{fig:gradcam_comparison} shows that ANFR's heatmaps closely align with the annotated bounding boxes, indicating better localization of pathologies compared to baselines.
+Figure \ref{fig:gradcam_comparison} shows that ANFR's heatmaps more closely align with the annotated bounding boxes.
 This improved localization aids model interpretability, which is crucial in areas like medical imaging.